straup/markov-phone/README.md

 ## Seed data

 You can specify anything that the [node-markov](https://github.com/substack/node-markov) package can read.
-I've included the latest seed data for the [@thisisaaronbot](https://twitter.com/thisisaaronbot) Twitter account as an example.
+I've included the latest seed data for the [@thisisaaronbot](https://twitter.com/thisisaaronbot) Twitter account and a still-needs-to-be-cleaned-up extract of Dan Hon's [Things That Have Caught My Attention](https://tinyletter.com/danhon) mailing list as examples.

 ## Why did you do this?